TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack_part_1.md

 Secondly, by default, `webpack-dev-server` will only auto-restart when it detects any changes to files we import into our JavaScript bundle, so our HTML template will be ignored!
 All we need to do is add it to the dev server's list of watched files - nice and simple!

 Once set up, `npx webpack serve` will host our web page on `http://localhost:8080/`, which we can open in our browser and start working!

+### Rounding up

+Yes, yes, this all might seem like a lot.
+You've gone from just having some basic HTML/CSS/JS files and not needing much else to suddenly need this loader, that plugin, this configuration file etc. In the real world, as apps get more complex, we need tools that can improve our development experience while optimizing things in production.
+Even though we're not using all of the features available to us right now, a general understanding of what these sorts of tools are doing for us is valuable.
+Later in the curriculum, you will use different tools that abstract a lot of these underlying mechanisms away from us.
+Using them and having no clue what they're actually doing for you can make things harder for you when you eventually encounter a situation that actually needs some kind of manual configuration.

+In a later lesson, we will introduce some extra things that can make setting up and working with Webpack much quicker and straightforward.
+For now, however, it's good to get a little manual practice in.

 ### Assignment